cameronabrams/pestifer/docs/source/installation.rst

    $ pip install pestifer

 Pestifer is under very active development.
-To get the latest version for PyPI, just update:
+To get the latest version from PyPI, just update:

 .. code-block:: console